-Research on Citizen Science as a promoter of “spatial citizenship” is being carried out by doctoral student Dalit Lan, under the guidance of Associate Prof. Ayelet Baram-Tsabari, The Faculty of Education in Science and Technology and Dr. Sagi Dalyot, Faculty of Civil and Environmental Engineering.
+Research on Citizen Science as a promoter of geographic literacy is being carried out by doctoral student Dalit Lan, under the guidance of Associate Prof. Ayelet Baram-Tsabari, The Faculty of Education in Science and Technology and Dr. Sagi Dalyot, Faculty of Civil and Environmental Engineering.
 The research was conducted within the Center of TCSS (Taking Citizen Science to School) jointly with the Technion and the University of Haifa.

 The students participate in an intervention program that includes the development of skills, knowledge and understanding in the field of Geographic Information Systems as part of geographic inquiry based learning.
-The study examines aspects of “Spatial citizenship” that includes “Spatial Thinking” and “Active Citizenship” in the context of integrating Citizen Science into the school.
-Schools wishing to participate in the project can be integrated into the Ministry of Education’s program for community social engagement.
+The study examines aspects of geographic literacy, spatial thinking and active citizenship in the context of integrating Citizen Science into the school.
+Schools wishing to participate in the project can also incorporate the Ministry of Education’s program for community social engagement.

 The Covid-19 pandemic created the need to develop a distance learning model, which included online sessions and learning through videotaped lessons.
 Participatory mapping is a type of place-based extracurricular learning, held in accordance with the limitations of social distance.
 Four schools participated in this model in 2020-21.

 The 2021-2022 school year enabled face-to-face learning that incorporates distance learning – a hybrid learning model.
 As part of the learning and partnership with the scientist, Dr. Sagi Dalyot, education researcher Dalit Lan, the teachers and the students visited the Technion Institute, met with Dr. Sagi Dalyot, and mapped using the application throughout the Technion.